A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

+\begin{theorem} For any link diagram $D\subset \RP^2$, $(\unC(D),\del)$ is a chain complex (i.e. we have $\del^2=0$). \end{theorem} \begin{proof} The proof is a case-by-case check over all 2-crossing link diagrams in $\RP^2$ just as in \cite[Lemmas 6.4,6.5,6.6]{Gabrovsek}.
+In that paper it is claimed that \cite[Lemma 6.2]{Gabrovsek} about global link orientations allows one to choose any global orientation for such links (which correspond to 2-dimensional subcubes of the large cube of resolutions for $D$), but due to the fact that a global orientation for $D$ may not descend to a well-defined orientation for these subcube links, one in fact requires the stronger Lemma \ref{lem:change local ori gives chain iso} to make this reduction.

-Then, we have $\del^2=0$. \end{theorem} \begin{proof} The proof is a case-by-case check just as in \cite[Lemmas 6.4,6.5,6.6]{Gabrovsek}.
-However, there is one 4-valent, 2-vertex graph in $\RP^2$ missed in \cite{Gabrovsek} shown in Figure \ref{fig:st=u 4-valent graph}.
+In addition, there is one 4-valent, 2-vertex graph in $\RP^2$ missed in \cite{Gabrovsek} shown in Figure \ref{fig:st=u 4-valent graph}.
 This is exactly the case that leads to the requirement that the coefficient of the map $\Phi^e_0$ in \eqref{eq:dele} is the product of the coefficients for $\del^e_-$ and $\Phi^e_+$.
 Indeed, for example, when both crossings in Figure \ref{fig:st=u 4-valent graph} are taken to be positive, we can take the zero resolution at each crossing to arrive at the resolution diagram $D_0$ consisting of two trivial circles and one essential circle.
 One can then compute that indicating the requirement on coefficients. \end{proof}

 \begin{remark} In the annular theory of \cite{GLW} one may define analogous deformation parameters $s,t$ for the various graded components of the deformed differential.
 In that setting the annular closure of the graph in Figure \ref{fig:st=u 4-valent graph} would lead to the same requirement that the coefficient of $\Phi^e_0$ in \eqref{eq:dele} is the product of the coefficients for $\del^e_-$ and $\Phi^e_+$.
 This is reflected in both theories by noting that $\deg(\del_-^e\circ\Phi_+^e) = \deg(\del_0^e\circ\Phi_0^e)$. \end{remark}